Written by Terry Smith

-Best electric strimmers: top heavy duty electric strimmers compared on price
+Best electric strimmers tested: top heavy duty electric strimmers compared on price

 Even after giving your overgrown lawn the good news with the latest Flymo or Bosch lawnmower, there’s still going to be those rough and weed-ridden edges to take care of, and if you have a smaller, or average-sized garden, an electric strimmer can be just the thing to sort that out and leave your lawn looking as polished as a bowling green.